nemilya/snap-v-rep-example/README.md

 * http://localhost:8080/right

-See moving or line follower at V-REP.
+See moving of LineFollower at V-REP.

 Start Snap!